avaje/avaje-applog/README.md

 a `System.LoggerFinder` and have that loaded via ServiceLoader.
 This might not be possible for applications that for example don't have a dedicated JVM.

-Applications that can't use `System.LoggerFinder` can instead use`AppLog.Provider` to provide System.Logger implementations.
-The reason to use AppLog is that it provides this 1 extra level of indirection that applications can use to control the System.Logger implementations.
+Applications that can't use `System.LoggerFinder` can instead use `AppLog.Provider` to control the System.Logger implementations returned by AppLog.
+The reason to use AppLog is that it provides this 1 extra level of indirection that applications can use to control the System.Logger implementation returned by AppLog.

 ### SLF4J-API - avaje-applog-slf4j